-The AST lists 169 pharmacist members in its Transplant Pharmacy Community of Practice.
-The ACCP Immunology/Transplantation PRN now includes more than 330 active members.
+The AST lists 212 pharmacist members in its Transplant Pharmacy Community of Practice, an increase of more than 25% since the original preliminary request submission in February 2012.
+The ACCP Immunology/Transplantation PRN now numbers 367 active members, an increase of more than 10% since the February submission.
 Despite considerable overlap in the membership of these two groups, we estimate that there are more than 500 pharmacists now practicing in solid organ transplantation due to the increasing demand secondary to the CMS mandates.

-In addition to this existing pool of practitioners, ASHP listed in November 2011, 18 current PGY-2 solid organ transplant residency training programs with a total of 29 solid organ transplant residency and fellowship training programs in the nation.
+In addition to this existing pool of practitioners, ASHP's current data show 22 current PGY-2 solid organ transplant residency training programs with a total of 29 solid organ transplant residency and fellowship training programs in the nation.
 Taken together, we believe that the number of current and future transplant pharmacists is sufficient to support establishment of this new specialty area.
 Finally, in an October 2011 survey of ACCP members, 76% of 160 respondents (or 122) indicated their belief that solid organ transplantation pharmacy practice should be recognized as a new specialty.